 “Connecting people and jobs”, that was the theme of the ESCO v1 launching conference, which took place on the 9th and 10th of October at the Square, a venue located in the very heart of Europe’s capital.
-And what is ESCO if not a new language, a new facilitator to be widely used by European stakeholders and EU citizens in order to facilitate the linking between people and jobs across the European labour market.
+And what is ESCO if not a new language, a new facilitator to be widely used by European stakeholders and EU citizens in order to facilitate the linking between people and jobs across the European labor market.

 How?
 That was the question that guided the first day of the event.
 The spotlight was aimed at explaining how ESCO works in practice.
-The day was organised in several workshops and academic presentations that would showcase pilot projects and possible applications, demonstrating the functionality and uses of ESCO.
+The day was organized in several workshops and academic presentations that would showcase pilot projects and possible applications, demonstrating the functionality and uses of ESCO.

 OPEN BADGES – ACADEMIC PRESENTATION

-One of the presentation that caught our attention put its focus on Open badges.
+One of the presentations that caught our attention put its focus on Open badges.
 As a relatively new but very promising technology, Open badges have still a long way to go to be adopted and accepted EU wide.
-This is the reason we feel that promoting the use of digital badges in events such as the ESCO conference, where major stakeholders belonging both to the labour market and the educational sector are gathered, is of utmost importance.
+This is the reason we feel that promoting the use of digital badges in events such as the ESCO conference, where major stakeholders belonging both to the labor market and the educational sector are gathered, is of utmost importance.

-Prof. Dr. Ilona Buchem (EU-project coordinator, Open Badge Network/Erasmus+, Beuth University of Applied Sciences Berlin) managed to do just that in her presentation, explaining how Open badges would greatly benefit from technical interoperability with skills/competences classifications available in a machine-readable, semantic-web format such as ESCO, which at the moment “is the one and only competency framework using semantic technologies that we can easily reuse for Open badges”.
+Prof. Dr. Ilona Buchem (EU-project coordinator, Open Badge Network/Erasmus+, Beuth University of Applied Sciences Berlin) managed to do just that in her presentation, explaining how Open badges would greatly benefit from technical interoperability with skills/competencies classifications available in a machine-readable, semantic-web format such as ESCO, which at the moment “is the one and only competency framework using semantic technologies that we can easily reuse for Open badges”.

 (We invite you to take a look at her work available here!)